Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-In Fig.~\ref{comparison}, we show for some example, illustrative parameters corresponding to $N_{\mathrm{crit}}=1$, the dynamical behavior of the average scaled cavity photon number $\langle a^\dag a \rangle/N$ starting from the cavity mode vacuum and with all the TLSs initially in their ground states at time $t=0$.
+In Fig. 2a, we show for some example, illustrative parameters corresponding to $N_{\mathrm{crit}}=1$, the dynamical behavior of the average scaled cavity photon number $\langle a^\dag a \rangle/N$ starting from the cavity mode vacuum and with all the TLSs initially in their ground states at time $t=0$.
 The solid line plots are obtained by numerically solving \cite{johansson2013} the Lindblad master equation (\ref{lindblad}) with the RWA Hamiltonian (\ref{spinrwa}); the utilized numerical method exploits the permutation symmetry of the density operator~\cite{Shammah}, which reduces the size of the Hilbert space required for the TLSs and increases the accessible value of $N$ up to around 20, depending on the parameter choices.
-The dashed line plots are obtained by solving approximate equations for the non-vanishing first and second order moments derived from the master equation (\ref{lindblad}) \cite{Kirton1,Kirton2}; we employ an improved cumulant expansion approximation \cite{wangSM} that involves setting fourth order cumulants to zero instead of third order cumulants.
+The dashed line plots are obtained by solving approximate equations for the non-vanishing first and second order moments derived from the master equation (\ref{lindblad}).
+We find dramatically improved accuracy as compared with usual cumulant expansion approximation methods \cite{Kirton1,Kirton2,Kirton3}, even for relatively small $N$, by instead setting certain fourth order instead of third order cumulants to zero (see Supplementary Figure 1).
 In particular, with each of the TLSs giving an identical contribution to the moment equations, we can replace $\sigma_i^z$, $\sigma_i^{\pm}\sigma_j^z$ ($i\neq j$) with $\sigma_1^z$, $\sigma_2^{\pm}\sigma_1^z$ respectively.
-Utilizing the identity $\sigma_1^z = 2\sigma_1^+ \sigma_1^- -1$ and approximating that the fourth cumulants vanish, we obtain for example the following non-vanishing third moment approximation~\cite{wangSM}: $\langle a^{\dag} \sigma_2^+ \sigma_1^z\rangle = \langle a^{\dag} \sigma_2^+\rangle \langle \sigma_1^z \rangle + 2\langle a^{\dag} \sigma_1^+\rangle \langle \sigma_1^- \sigma_2^+\rangle$; note that the latter approximation contains an additional term involving products of second moments as compared with the usual, third cumulant vanishing approximation~\cite{Kirton1,Kirton2}.
+Furthermore, utilizing the identity $\sigma_1^z = 2\sigma_1^+ \sigma_1^- -1$ and approximating that the fourth cumulants vanish, we obtain for example the following non-vanishing third moment approximation (see Supplementary Equation S21): $\langle a^{\dag} \sigma_2^+ \sigma_1^z\rangle = \langle a^{\dag} \sigma_2^+\rangle \langle \sigma_1^z \rangle + 2\langle a^{\dag} \sigma_1^+\rangle \langle \sigma_1^- \sigma_2^+\rangle$.
+Note that the latter approximation contains an additional term involving products of second moments as compared with the usually employed, third cumulant vanishing approximation~\cite{Kirton1,Kirton2,Kirton3}.

+The purpose for using the above cumulant expansion approximation is that the photon production from cavity vacuum can be investigated for $N\ggg 1$, relevant for possible realizations, while the numerical Lindblad solutions for smaller $N$ are useful for validating the cumulant approximation, as well as giving a more complete picture of the quantum dynamics.